How to Talk With Your Child About the Identity-Release® Program

 There are always exceptions, but so far we've found that:

 - Each person is different.
-Some donor-conceived adults simply want to know who their donor is and/or see a picture of him, others want to meet their donor, and still others decide that they don’t want to know at this time in their life.
+Some donor-conceived adults simply want to know who their donor is and/or see a picture, others want to meet their donor, and still others decide that they don’t want to know at this time in their life.
 It is ok if what your child wants changes as they go through this process.

 - We ask donors to provide an update on their life and strongly encourage them to express their feelings about being contacted.
 If donors provide an update, they sometimes include a picture of themselves.
 Overall, the majority, but not all donors provide an update.

 - Donors understand their commitment to the program.
 The majority of donors are expecting their information to be released and many look forward to being contacted.
 A small handful of donors have been unreachable or have had a change of heart.
-If your child’s donor is among these, we will discuss it when they return their information-request forms.
+If your child’s donor is among these, we will discuss it with them.